In Push For Convenience, Walmart Wants To Help Shoppers Assemble Furniture, Mount TVs

 There's a big movement among major retail companies to become more than just places that sell you things.
 In the latest example, Walmart is partnering with a home-services app called Handy to give shoppers a deal on professional help assembling furniture or installing a TV.

-Walmart has been testing a partnership with Handy in Atlanta, and now plans to expand it to more than 2,000 locations.
+Walmart has been testing a partnership with Handy in Atlanta and now plans to expand it to more than 2,000 locations.
 The idea is to appeal to shoppers with more convenience — a major battlefield for retailers.

 Amazon is expanding its own home-services offerings, such as dog walkers and plumbers.
 Ikea, the giant furniture retailer, recently purchased TaskRabbit, another marketplace for freelance professionals, including people who can help you assemble furniture.